graydon/photesthesis/README.md

 ## Dependencies

-This should build on any newish C++ compiler but it is only currently tested on clang 10.
+This should build on any newish C++17-speaking C++ compiler, but it is only currently tested on clang 11.
 It's depends on nothing outside its own source tree and the C++ standard library.

 ## License